Now Reading

 The second course is a spinach and blackberry salad with delicate champagne vinaigrette and candied walnuts, topped by a light and creamy peppered goat cheese

-The salmon is fresh, tender and expertly seasoned and the Byrd Mill grits are what comfort food dreams are made of.
+The salmon is fresh, tender, and expertly seasoned, and the Byrd Mill grits are what comfort food dreams are made of.
 The blackberry and basil add a welcome sweetness against the aged balsamic.
-Chef Kurt sums up his approach to this dish as, “it’s the two ends of the spectrum.
-As fresh as you can get with the basil and as old as you can get with the balsamic.
+Chef Kurt sums up his approach to this dish as, “It’s the two ends of the spectrum: as fresh as you can get with the basil and as old as you can get with the balsamic.
 Doing contrasts like that is what I really like.”
 The salmon is served with a Boxwood Estate Rosé from Middleburg.
-The Rosè is extremely drinkable but holds its own with the boldly flavored fish.
+The Rosé is extremely drinkable but holds its own with the boldly flavored fish.

 Third course option two is a Pan seared salmon with blackberry and balsamic reduction and basil contrasted by a bed of creamy grits

-Dessert is Chef Kurt’s Strawberry Shortcake with rhubarb and ginger syrup.
+Dessert is Chef Kurt’s strawberry shortcake with rhubarb and ginger syrup.
 The shortcake is delightfully flakey, brimming with juicy strawberries and a cloud of fresh whipped cream.
 The rhubarb and ginger syrup adds complexity to this otherwise traditional dish.
 His plating is simple but elegant and almost too pretty to touch, though you won’t hesitate to dive in anyway.
 The final libation of the night is a Paxxito from Barboursville Vineyard.
-This amber colored blend of Moscato and Vidal grapes mirrors the sweetness of the dessert for an unforgettable final bite.
+This amber-colored blend of Moscato and Vidal grapes mirrors the sweetness of the dessert for an unforgettable final bite.

 Don't miss the current Taste of the Season dessert course, strawberry shortcake with rhubarb and ginger syrup

 While contrast is threaded through Chef Kurt’s sophisticated tasting menu, it is also at the heart of why time spent at The Red Fox is so uniquely wonderful.
 Change is embedded in the inn’s history, and the introduction of Chef Kurt’s “A Taste of the Season” menu opens a new culinary chapter in The Red Fox story.
-The experience of exciting foods, old-fashioned ambiance and unmatched service is succinctly stated in their motto of “historic property, modern hospitality.”
+The experience of exciting foods, old-fashioned ambiance, and unmatched service is succinctly stated in their motto of “historic property, modern hospitality.”
 But maybe they should add, “and so much more.”
 ML

 Scroll To Top